mym0404/Youtube-Download-Frame-Divide/README.md

-# Youtube-Download-Frame-Divide
+# Youtube Download & Frame Divide

 ## Project

-This projectg is a C# Windows From project.
+This project is a C# Windows Form project.

 You can download video from Youtube and use it as divided frames.